bloock/bloock-managed-api/README.md

      go run cmd/main.go
      ```

-   This command will start the Bloock Identity Managed API as a standalone application, and it will use the configuration provided in the config.yaml file.
+   This command will start the Bloock Managed API as a standalone application, and it will use the configuration provided in the config.yaml file.

 5. **Access the API:**

-    - After running the application, the Bloock Identity Managed API will be accessible at http://localhost:8080.
+    - After running the application, the Bloock Managed API will be accessible at http://localhost:8080.
 You can make API requests to interact with the service.

 ---

 ## Configuration

-The Bloock Identity Managed API leverages Viper, a powerful configuration management library, currently supporting environment variables and a YAML configuration file.
+The Bloock Managed API leverages Viper, a powerful configuration management library, currently supporting environment variables and a YAML configuration file.

 ### Variables

-Here are the configuration variables used by the Bloock Identity Managed API:
+Here are the configuration variables used by the Bloock Managed API:

 - **BLOOCK_API_KEY** (**REQUIRED**)
     - **Description**: Your unique BLOOCK API key.
-    - **Purpose**: This API key is required for authentication and authorization when interacting with the Bloock Identity Managed API.
+    - **Purpose**: This API key is required for authentication and authorization when interacting with the Bloock Managed API.
 It allows you to securely access and use the API's features.
 - **BLOOCK_DB_CONNECTION_STRING** (***OPTIONAL***)
     - **Description**: Your custom database connection URL.
     - **Default**: "file:bloock?mode=memory&cache=shared&_fk=1"